juliojoel/kuka-kr3/README.md

 # Kuka KR3

 Model and simulation in MATLAB of the Kuka KR3 R540 robot.

+A kinematic analysis was done as part of the Robotics class at UFSC (Federal University of Santa Catarina, Brazil), and is available in Portuguese in the Kuka_KR3.pdf file.

 ## Requirements